- TXBA Locals Join Us

 - The StageMusic

 If you want to play blues guitar but feel lost on the fretboard, you’ve found the right place.
-Essential Fretboard is one of the simplest, most organized systems for navigating the fretboard for blues and rock.
+Essential Fretboard is a simple and organized fretboard navigation system for blues and rock.

 I don’t use 300 chords or know 50 scales, so I won’t teach you that.
 Instead, I’ll show you what matters the most for blues and blues rock guitar.
-You’ll learn the essential chords and soloing shapes that I use every day.
-If you’re looking for a simpler, easier to use fretboard navigation system, you’re ready for Essential Fretboard.
+You’ll learn the essential chords and soloing shapes I use daily.
+If you’re looking for a more straightforward, easier way to view the fretboard, you’re ready for Essential Fretboard.

 Lesson 1 introduces several key teaching tools that will be used throughout the series and explains how they are to be used.